 Babies get blocked, snuffly noses a lot and being able to help them breathe easier means better sleep, easier feeding and a happier babe.
-This is where a baby nasal aspirator (which many parents know as a ‘snot sucker’) comes in so handy.
+This is where a baby nasal aspirator (which you might know as a ‘snot sucker’) comes in super handy.

 What to look for when buying a nasal aspirator for baby

 Type of aspirator – Battery-operated aspirators are simple to use – just pop in baby’s nose, press the button and watch the automatic suction gently extract the mucus into a separate chamber.
 Manual aspirators usually require a squirt of saline solution to help loosen mucus before either using a bulb aspirator or a one-way tube that is sucked on by a parent.

 Noise levels – Electric aspirators are obviously a little noisier than their manual counterparts, so consider this if your child is easily upset by certain noises.